Search API Connector Documentation

 - Part 2: Get your Harvest Account ID

-- Part 4: Pull Harvest API Data into Sheets
+- Part 3: Pull Data from Harvest to Sheets

 - Appendix: Connect with a Personal Access Token